huandney/Anki-Insert-Randomized-Lists/README.md

 - `custom_style`: CSS style to apply to the editor fields.

 > Custom Styles is only for differentiating random lists from regular lists in the editor.
 This style will not appear when reviewing your cards.
+> If your Anki version is below 2.1.50, the custom style feature is not supported and will be automatically disabled.

 ![Captura de tela de 2023-07-26 19-23-22](https://github.com/huandney/Anki-Insert-Randomized-Lists/assets/19948348/1facd2a6-a565-4124-bc45-eaf105a2124a)